What Are The 3 Parts That Make Up A Nucleotide

 The phosphate groups are negatively charged, which contributes to the overall negative charge of DNA and RNA.
 This charge is important for interactions with positively charged proteins, such as histones, which help to package DNA into chromosomes.

 The most crucial role of phosphate groups lies in energy transfer.
 The bonds between phosphate groups are high-energy bonds.
-When these bonds are broken, energy is released that can be used to drive various cellular processes.
+But when these bonds are broken, energy is released that can be used to drive various cellular processes.
 ATP, in particular, is the primary energy currency of the cell.
 When ATP is hydrolyzed to ADP or AMP, energy is released that powers muscle contraction, nerve impulse transmission, and many other essential functions.

-Furthermore, phosphate groups play regulatory roles in various signaling pathways.
+On top of that, phosphate groups play regulatory roles in various signaling pathways.
 The addition or removal of phosphate groups (phosphorylation and dephosphorylation) can activate or inactivate proteins, thereby controlling their activity and function.
 This dynamic regulation is critical for coordinating cellular responses to external stimuli and maintaining cellular homeostasis.

 Trends and Latest Developments